itell-solutions/django_html_xml_validator/README.md

 ## Limitations

 - Validation does not apply to stream responses.
-- HTML5 validation uses a hack to ignore errors about invalid tags on sectioning elements like `<nav>` or `<article>`.
+- Validation of HTML5 uses a hack to ignore errors about invalid tags on sectioning elements like `<nav>` or `<article>`.
-- XML validation only checks for well-formedness but does not validate against a schema or DTD.
+- Validation of XML only checks if the document is well-formed but does not validate against a schema or DTD.
 Technically lxml could do all this but would require more setup.
 If you need such a feature, fill free to submit a pull request.